-Whether or not you have a driver's license generally will not affect your claim for Social Security or SSI disability.
-However, the reasons why you don't have a license may help you get approved for benefits.
+Whether or not you have a driver's license generally won't affect your claim for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+However, the reasons why you don't have a license might help you get approved for benefits.

-If you can't get a driver's license because of your medical condition, or you have had your license revoked because of your medical condition, you can use this to help prove the severity of your impairment.
-Here is an example.
+If you can't get a driver's license because of your medical condition, or you have had your license revoked because of your medical condition, you can use this to help prove how severe your impairment is.

-If your condition doesn't qualify for automatic approval based on an impairment listing, the SSA will prepare a residual functional capacity assessment (RFC).
-An RFC is a detailed report that discusses how your impairment affects your ability to do work-related activities like sitting, standing, pushing, pulling, lifting, carrying, speaking and hearing.
-RFCs are categorized into sedentary, light, medium, or heavy work.
-In developing your RFC, the SSA will only consider the reasons why you can't get a license.
-The fact that you cannot get a license will not affect how your claim is decided.
+If your medical condition doesn't qualify for automatic approval as a listed impairment, the SSA will prepare a residual functional capacity (RFC) assessment.
+Your RFC is a detailed report that discusses how your medical impairment affects your ability to do work-related activities like sitting, standing, pushing, pulling, lifting, carrying, speaking, and hearing.

 In some cases, the inability to get a driver's license can help you win your claim.
 You should contact an experienced disability attorney to discuss your case and see if not having your license can help you get approved.
-To find a disability attorney in your area, use our attorney locator tool below.
+Learn more in our article about how lawyers and advocates handle disability claims.

 Updated August 3, 2023